sanyabeast/deepvideo2/README.md

 ├── make.py                # Master script that runs the entire pipeline ├── make_scenarios.py      # Script to generate scenario files
-├── make_voice_lines.py    # Script to generate voice lines for scenarios ├── make_videos.py         # Script to generate videos from scenarios and voice lines ├── clean.py               # Utility to reset or clean generated content ├── name_videos.py         # Script to analyze and name video files based on content
+├── make_voice_lines.py    # Script to generate voice lines for scenarios ├── make_images.py         # Script to generate images for scenarios using ComfyUI ├── make_videos.py         # Script to generate videos from scenarios and voice lines ├── clean.py               # Utility to reset or clean generated content ├── name_videos.py         # Script to analyze and name video files based on content